vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*22. As a store owner I want to be able to edit and update a product so that I can change products descriptions, prices and so on.*
+*22. As a store owner I want to be able to edit and update a product so that I can change the products description, price and so on.*

 - When the superuser is logged in it's possible to edit a product via a link on the products page